Michelle Williams (singer): 2015–2019: Continued acting, Coachella, and The Masked Singer

 On April 14, 2015, Williams sang for president Barack Obama at the White House.
 The program titled, The Gospel Tradition: In Performance at the White House was broadcast on June 26, 2015, on PBS stations and simulcast on TV One.
 In August 2015, Williams reprised the title role in Aida, presented at the St. Louis venue.
 The following month, she premiered her Believe at Home bedding collection on the EVINE network.
 In 2016, Williams sang again for Obama at the White House; alongside Yolanda Adams and Kierra Sheard in the program titled BET Presents: Love and Happiness: An Obama Celebration.

-In April 2018, Williams reunited with Beyoncé and Kelly Rowland during Beyoncé's headlining set at the Coachella Valley Music and Arts Festival.
-In late 2018, Williams starred alongside her then-fiancé, Chad Johnson in the OWN reality show, Chad Loves Michelle.
-Williams also returned to Broadway as Erzulie in the Tony Award-winning revival of Once On This Island on November 30, 2018, leaving in December on doctor's orders.
+In April 2018, Williams reunited with Knowles and Rowland during Knowles headlining set at the Coachella Valley Music and Arts Festival.
+In late 2018, Williams starred alongside her then-fiancé, Chad Johnson in the OWN reality show Chad Loves Michelle.
+Williams also returned to Broadway as Erzulie in the Tony Award winning revival of Once on This Island on November 30, 2018, leaving in December on doctor's orders.
 On December 7, Williams released the pop single "Fearless" on Radiance Music Group.

 On December 21, it was announced by Deadline Hollywood that Williams would guest star as Diana Ross in an episode of the BET period drama series American Soul, which aired in February 2019.
-In April 2019, the singer was involved in Beyoncé's documentary Homecoming and homonymous album.
-Later that year, Williams competed as "Butterfly" in the second season of The Masked Singer.
+In April 2019, the singer was involved in Knowles' documentary Homecoming and homonymous album.
+Later that year, Williams competed as Butterfly in the second season of The Masked Singer.
 In December 2019, she came back to the stage starring as the Evil Queen for the 10th anniversary of A Snow White Christmas at the Pasadena Civic Auditorium, alongside Neil Patrick Harris and Jared Gertner.